sct-pipeline/ukbiobank-spinalcord-csa/README.md

 uk_manual_correction -config <.yml file> -path-in ~/ukbiobank_results/data_processed -path-out <PATH_DATA>
 ~~~

-To create disc labels, clic at the posterior tip of the disc for C1-C2, C2-C3 and C3-C4 as shown in the following image:
+To create disc labels, click at the posterior tip of the disc for C1-C2, C2-C3 and C3-C4 as shown in the following image:

 ![readme_labels](https://user-images.githubusercontent.com/71230552/111220077-18fdf680-85af-11eb-8ec4-4774db842a27.PNG)